hellowhirl/productivity-scripts/README.md

 ### facebookHomepage.js

+- Remove newsfeed from Facebook homepage

 ### youtubeHomepage.js

+- Remove Recommended Videos on YT homepage

 ### youtubeVideoPage.js

-- Removes comments and recommended videos from video page.
+- Remove comments and recommended videos from video page

 - Provide way to skip the ads on YouTube with the press of a button (customizabe).
   After pasting the code in the console an input element will appear at the top navbar near your profile icon.
   Click in the input element and wait until a YouTube advertisement comes on.